What are Alpha Lipoic Acid Benefits for Weight Loss?

 How Alpha Lipoic Acid Can Help with Weight Loss and Fat Burning

+Alpha lipoic acid weight loss research has uncovered some interesting findings.
+Much of the hype around the compound is actually due to studies that were conducted on animals.
+These found that it can inhibit an enzyme called AMPK, which is associated with feelings of hunger.
 This enzyme also increases the number of calories burned while animals are resting.
 Although these may be exciting findings, they don’t necessarily translate to humans.
-Just because a compound acts one way in a rat or mouse, doesn’t mean it’ll have the same effect on a person.
+Just because a compound acts one way in a rat or mouse doesn’t mean it’ll have the same effect on a person.

+Research conducted on humans has shown limited weight loss effects.
+One review of 12 scientific studies found that taking alpha lipoic acid helps people to lose an extra 1.5lbs (0.69kg) on average over 3 months.
 Another large-scale review found that alpha lipoic acid contributed to an average weight loss of 2.8lbs (1.27kg) over 23 weeks.
 Although it did contribute to decreases in weight, there didn’t appear to be any significant difference in waist circumference.
 For people who are looking to slim down, there may only be a slight benefit and not one that’s physically noticeable with ALA.

 Natural Sources of Alpha Lipoic Acid